 If you've been into biking a few years now, at some point you would have heard of Strava.
 It's one of the most popular cycling analytics software and it's owned by Garmin.
 It's known as the warm-up track with the most finishers, but it's highly competitive to ride in certain segments.

 What’s great about this site is that it can be your tool on the bike, pushing you to go faster and setting new goals.
-And you always want to know what other are riding with you, so when you're with your friends it is great.
+And you always want to know what others are riding with you, so when you're with your friends it is great.
 And obviously, it has the best segment and leaderboard around the globe.

-It can be as much as free but it is more service oriented with the premium (full) version.
+It can be as much as free but it is more service-oriented with the premium (full) version.

 Cycling is one of the biggest sports of our time and many of us have either experience riding a bike or some experience doing something similar.
 You can probably remember how it felt when you first got a bike.
 Thoughts hovered around how to handle the beatings and burns you’d get when trying to do something that seemed impossible.

-The most important thing to know about cycling analytics is that you only need the basics.
+The most important thing to know about Cycling Analytics is that you only need the basics.
 With a good GPS handlebar mount, you’ll be able to record all the information you need to improve your cycling.

 When it comes to cycling analytics software, there are a lot of options.
 Different statistics matter for different people and so knowing what you want to get from your experience will help you choose the best software for you.